txin/txin.github.io/_pages/about.md

 ---
 Hello!
 I am Tianxin Tang, a postdoctoral researcher at Eindhoven University of Technology (TU/e) Netherlands, hosted by Andreas Hülsing in the Applied and Provable Security Group.
 Previously, I was a postdoctoral researcher at ETH Zurich, Switzerland in the Applied Cryptography Group led by Kenny Paterson.
 I received my Ph.D. in Computer Science under the supervision of Sasha Boldyreva from Georgia Institute of Technology, USA.

-I am interested in exploring the world of PETs (privacy-enhancing techlogies).
+I am interested in exploring the world of PETs (privacy-enhancing technologies).